knifeayumu/SillyTavern-EmulatorJS/README.md

 # SillyTavern-EmulatorJS

-Allows to play retro console games right from the SillyTavern chat.
+This extension allows you to play retro console games right from the SillyTavern chat.

 ## Features